cliffc2/jormungandr-setup/README.md

     "listen": "127.0.0.1:3100"
   }
 }
 ```
->Troubleshooting - name your configs according to version so you can see them clearly - this storage is also separated from previous rc versions for refernce reasons
+>Troubleshooting - name your configs according to version so you can see them clearly - the storage location is separated from previous rc versions it will be declared in .bashrc

 Configure .bash_profile file
 ---